Total Joint Replacement

 The Center for Bone and Joint Care is a leader in joint replacement of the hip, knee and shoulder.
-Our surgeons have created a total joint program at Day Kimball Hospital.
-This program has been recognized nationally by the Joint Commission for excellence in total joint replacement.
+Our surgeons have created a total joint program at Day Kimball Hospital and participate regularly in the Total Joint Program at Windham Hospital.
+These programs have been recognized nationally by the Joint Commission for excellence in total joint replacement.
 Our expertise in this area enables us to help you improve your life dramatically.

 A joint is formed by the ends of two or more bones that are connected by thick tissues.
 For example, your knee joint is formed by the lower leg bone, called the tibia or shinbone, and your thighbone, called the femur.
 Your hip is a ball and socket joint, formed by the upper end of the femur, the ball, and a part of the pelvis called the acetabulum, the socket.